 Most consultations are conducted virtually, but in some cases the doctor might need additional lab work or an in person visit to make sure you can safely continue with your treatment plan.
 In those instances, the Peak team will arrange for the additional tests to be sent to you or schedule an in home visit.

-3. Relax while your subscription is delivered
+3. Relax and wait for your Peak TRT subscription to be delivered

 If you decide to move forward with treatment, every month you’ll get your TRT prescriptions delivered to your door.
 With the help of your doctor, you can adjust dosages or refine your Rx combo as you both track your progress.
 Depending on treatment you can start feeling better in as little as a couple of weeks.
 It can take up to 2-3 months to feel the full impact of your treatment though.